I am the therapist people come to when someone's had an affair...or is about to.

 My work with straight and LGBT couples is distinctive because I understand the underlying shame loop.
 There's a pain that can happen in the confusion of communication.
 Have you ever experienced a simple "Good morning" or "Good evening" or "Did you pick up the groceries?" only to have it escalate to the sky?

-I've developed ways to work with the blame/shame game in couples that starts by building a secure base.
+I've developed ways to work with the blame/shame game in couples that starts by building a secure communication foundation.

 It used to be that women called me because their husbands were insensitive.
 Now many times husbands call me because their wives cheated on them.
 I understand the delicate complexities of shame around these sensitive topics.